-In short, Intranquility work does not demonstrate itself to be more effective or more powerful than most other return lover spells.
+In short, Intranquility work does not demonstrate itself to be more effective or more powerful than other return lover spells.
 In light of this, it should be used very carefully.

 The Intranquility Spell is suitable to use when one doesn't care about the target's happiness now or in the future, doesn't mind working with nasty spirits, and had good control over their own behavior.
 As Cat Yronwode puts it: "If this is your idea of a love spell, ugh."

 In the book Mastery of Love, Don Miguel Ruiz writes about how most people's ideas of love are rather screwy and based more around control than around the virtues we like to consider as affection.
 I've observed this is pretty much true.
 A lot of love spell cases don't pan out well, and this is often because people frequently act in contrary manners to what will help their case ("sabotaging their own work" as some practitioners say.)
 This often happens because control, not love, is really what the person seeks.
 I'm not going to tell society to change its ideas about love, I frankly am fine with it -- but understanding that much helps to understand how to work with things, and at that, Intranquility Spells still aren't great moves if you want control as it's all in the hands of a spirit, with you unable to make contact.
 These spells are not much for Commanding; they are for Revenge.
 I am willing to cast them myself as much as I'll cast any love or revenge spells, but I will say I'm picky about it.
 This story helps illustrate why I don't like getting caught in them.